-- This policy shall apply to all students who withdraw, drop out, or are expelled from Freed-Hardeman University and receive financial aid from Title IV funds: - o The term "Title IV Funds" refers to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Unsubsidized FFEL loans, subsidized FFEL loans, FFEL PLUS loans, Federal Direct PLUS loans, Federal Pell Grants, Federal SEOG, Leveraging Educational Assistance Partnership Grants (LEAP). - o A student's withdrawal date is: - the date the student began the institution's withdrawal process or officially notified the institution of intent to withdraw; or - the midpoint of the period for a student who leaves without notifying the institution; or - the student's last date of attendance at a documented academically-related activity. - Refunds on all institutional charges will be calculated using the institutional refund policy published in the FHU Catalog.
+- This policy shall apply to all students who withdraw, drop out, or are expelled from Freed-Hardeman University and receive financial aid from Title IV funds: - The term "Title IV Funds" refers to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Unsubsidized loans, subsidized loans, , Federal Direct PLUS loans, Federal Pell Grants, Federal SEOG - A student's withdrawal date is: - > the date the student began the institution's withdrawal process or officially notified the institution of intent to withdraw; or

-- Title IV aid is earned in a prorated manner on a per diem basis up to and including the 60 percent point in the semester.
-Title IV aid and all other aid is viewed as 100 percent earned after that point in time. - o The percent of Title IV aid earned shall be calculated as follows:
+- the midpoint of the period for a student who leaves without notifying the institution; or - the student's last date of attendance at a documented academically-related activity. - Title IV aid is earned in a prorated manner on a per diem basis up to and including the 60 percent point in the semester.
+Title IV aid and all other aid is viewed as 100 percent earned after that point in time. - The percent of Title IV aid earned shall be calculated as follows: